 Finance leases and operating leases are two common types of lease arrangements that businesses encounter.
 With the introduction of the ASC 842 accounting standard, the classification and treatment of leases have evolved.
-In this blog post, we will delve into the distinctions between finance leases and operating leases and discuss how ASC 842 impacts the accounting for these lease types.
+In this blog post, we will delve into the distinctions between finance (capital) leases and operating leases and discuss how ASC 842 impacts the accounting for these lease types.

 A finance lease, also known as a capital lease, is a type of lease agreement in which one party, typically a lessor, allows another party, the lessee, to use and control a specific asset for an extended period of time in exchange for lease payments.
 A finance lease is structured so that the lessee essentially assumes many of the economic benefits and risks associated with owning the leased asset.

 An operating lease is a type of lease agreement in which one party, known as the lessor (the owner of the asset), allows another party, the lessee, to use and control a specific asset for a defined period of time without transferring ownership of the asset.
-Operating leases are often used for short-term or non-core assets and typically have more flexibility compared to finance leases.
+Operating leases are often used for short-term or non-core assets and typically have more flexibility compared to capital leases.

-Finance leases and operating leases differ significantly in their characteristics and accounting treatment.
-In a finance lease, the lessee often has the option to purchase the asset at the end of the lease term through a “bargain purchase option,” and they take on the risks and rewards of ownership.
-These leases are typically long-term and are recorded on the lessee’s balance sheet as both assets and liabilities.
-On the other hand, operating leases are short-term, with the lessor retaining ownership of the asset throughout the lease term.
-Lease payments for operating leases are generally treated as operating expenses and do not appear on the lessee’s balance sheet.
-The choice between these two lease types can have a significant impact on a company’s financial statements and decision-making processes.
+Finance leases are typically long-term and are recorded on the lessee’s balance sheet as both assets and liabilities.
+They often span most of the asset’s useful life.
+In a finance lease, the lessee often has the option to purchase the asset at the end of the lease term through a “bargain purchase option”, and they take on the risks and rewards of ownership.
+In contrast, operating leases are usually short-term, with the lessor retaining ownership of the asset throughout the lease term.
+These leases generally don’t allow for purchasing the asset at the end.

 Under the previous ASC 840 standard, capital leases were categorized as financing arrangements and were recorded on the balance sheet, while operating leases were treated as a right to use the asset and remained off-balance sheet.
 However, this off-balance sheet accounting approach led to concerns, prompting the transition to the ASC 842 standard.